Fitness Trainer Kayla Itsines Pulls Up Top & Flaunts Chiseled Abs

 One of my most FREQUENTLY asked questions is “Can I ONLY work my lower abs?”
 The simple answer is “No”.
 Due to the way your abs are placed in your body and how they work together, if you’re completing exercises that focus more on activating your lower abs, your upper abs will be getting a workout too.
 You CANNOT switch off your upper abdominals and only work your lower abdominals, just as you CANNOT spot reduce.
 If your goal is to actually be able to see your abdominals, this can be achieved through a great exercise routine (including ab workouts like these >>> SWIPE ACROSS) AND a healthy diet!! www.kaylaitsines.com/app #BBG #BBGStronger #BBGBeginner #BBG2020 #BBGcommunity #abworkout #fitnessvideo

-Kayla ends the comment by telling her followers that if they want to be able to see their abdominals, they can achieve this through a great exercise routine and a healthy diet.
+Kayla ended the comment by telling her followers that if they want to be able to see their abdominals, they can achieve this through a great exercise routine and a healthy diet.

-In two video clips following the tummy snap, Kayla demonstrates a few ab workouts that her followers can copy to improve their definition.
-The exercises include side planks, oblique crunches, hover planks, straight leg raises, and Russian twists.
-They can also perform normal crunches while positioning their legs in different ways, such as sticking them straight up in the air or bending them at the knees.
+In two video clips following the tummy snap, Kayla demonstrated a few ab workouts that her followers could copy to improve their definition.
+The exercises included side planks, oblique crunches, hover planks, straight leg raises, and Russian twists.
+They could also perform normal crunches while positioning their legs in different ways, such as sticking them straight up in the air or bending them at the knees.

 The post earned over 35,000 likes and dozens of comments in the first two hours of being posted.
 Kayla’s fans thanked her for the useful ab workout tips and expressed how impressed they were by her figure.

 “Thanks for sharing, Kayla!
-Ready to hop back onto the BBG bandwagon,” one Instagram user commented, referring to Kayla’s exercise program the Bikini Body Guides.
+Ready to hop back onto the BBG bandwagon,” one Instagram user commented, referring to Kayla’s exercise program, the Bikini Body Guides.

 “It looks so effortless when you do it.
 I hope to be able to achieve it as well,” another follower wrote, adding a clapping hands emoji for emphasis.